Maha-Magdy/printify-studio/README.md

 ## Installation

-To install the Tick Tock Tech Clock on your local machine, follow these steps:
+To install the Printify Studio on your local machine, follow these steps:

-Clone this repository: `git clone https://github.com/Maha-Magdy/tick-tock-tech-clock.git` Open the `index.html` file in your web browser
+Clone this repository: `git clone https://github.com/Maha-Magdy/printify-studio.git` Open the `index.html` file in your web browser

-<a name="usage"></a>

-## Usage

-To use the Tick Tock Tech Clock, simply open the index.html file in your web browser.
-The clock will automatically start displaying the current time, and the ticking sound effect can be turned on/off by clicking the sound icon.

-<a name="usage"></a>
+<a name="contributing"></a>

 ## Contributing